 Robinson Hall for the Performing Arts, the University's performing arts facility and home to the Department of Dance, includes a large dance studio and a dance lab fully equipped for performances.
 The main stage space, Anne R. Belk Theater, is a proscenium-style house that seats 325.
-The Dance survey course is taught in a state of the art multi-media lecture hall.
-Faculty, student and guest artist works are regularly performed as part of the season of fully-supported Mainstage productions.
+Students may elect to take course work in fully equipped costume shops and computer labs.
+Dance study courses meet in a state of the art multi-media lecture hall.
+Faculty, student and guest artist works are regularly performed as part of the season of fully-supported mainstage productions.

 Dance instruction occurs primarily in three studio spaces that are equipped with pianos, drum sets, sound systems, barres and portable chairs.
-One large studio is equipped with computer ports and LCD Projector.
-Studios have electric power and are climate controlled.
+One large studio is equipped with computer ports and LCD projector.
 Students and faculty may occupy studio spaces 24 hours a day 7 days a week during the semester.
 One class takes place in the Anne Belk Theatre backstage.

 Our Facilities include:

 Robinson 118 - Dance Studio and Laboratory Performance Space with capacity for stage lighting.
 Equipped with cyclorama, curtains and blacks to create a performance space.
 3,156 Square feet of space with a sprung wooden floor, Marley protective covering.

 Robinson 115- 2,103 square feet of space with sprung wooden floor, Marley protective covering.

 Rowe 206-1,600 square feet with sprung wooden floor, Marley protective covering.

 Anne Belk Theatre - Professional state of the art performance facility.